cstohlmann/oea-at-risk-package/Chronic_Absenteeism/data_dependencies/readme.md

 For this Chronic Absenteeism Package, it is built using (3 or 4) table types, using (2 or 3) OEA modules out-of-the-box:
 1. Attendance Data (e.g. SIS Module)
 2. SIS Data (e.g. SIS Module)
-3. Activity Data (e.g. Microsoft Education Insights Module)
+3. Digital Activity Data (e.g. Microsoft Education Insights Module)
 4. Behavior Data (e.g. ) <strong> \[NOT CURRENTLY USED\] </strong>

 ## Notes and Planning for v1.0 Activity Relationship Table: